-The increased phytoplankton biomass observed during January-May 2015 may have been a precursor for an increase in zooplankton biomass (Figure 12).
-Of particular note was the large cladoceran biomass, which was dominated by Bosmina meridionalis inhabiting the hypolimnion of the control site.
-Interestingly, this species was not abundant in either the hypolimnion or epilimnion of the treatment site, possibly indicating active avoidance or increased predation at the treatment site.
+The increased primary productivity observed during January-May 2015 resulted in large zooplankton blooms (Figure 11).
+Of particular note was the March 2015 cladoceran bloom, which was dominated by Bosmina meridionalis inhabiting the hypolimnion.
+Interestingly, this species was not abundant in either the hypolimnion or epilimnion of the treatment site in comparison to the control site, possibly indicating active avoidance or increased predation at the site.
 Common smelt (Retropinna retropinna) have been observed congregating around the active mixing devices (Butterworth pers. comm.) and cladocerans are a preferred prey species (Boubee and Ward 1997).

-Localised effects of the artificial mixing devices were apparent in the distribution of cladoceran and copepod species between the epilimnion and hypolimnion (Figures 13 and Figure 14).
-Both taxonomic groups have previously been observed to reside in greater densities in the hypolimnion (McBride et al. 2015).
-As with previous monitoring, reduced differences in zooplankton abundance between the epilimnion and hypolimnion were observed at sites adjacent to active mixing devices in the 2014-15 monitoring period.
+Localised effects of the artificial mixing devices were apparent in the distribution of cladoceran and copepod species between the epilimnion and hypolimnion (Figures 12 and Figure 13).
+Both taxonomic groups have previously been observed to reside in greater densities in the hypolimnetic zone (McBride et al. 2015).
+As with previous monitoring, reduced differences in zooplankton abundance between the epilimnion and hypolimnion zones were observed at sites adjacent to active mixing devices in the 2014-15 monitoring period.
 This effect was particularly apparent for both the cladoceran and copepod groups.
-There was less evidence for homogenisation of rotifer abundance by the mixing devices (Figure 15), which may be attributed to the fact that rotifers do not exhibit the same vertical migration predator avoidance behaviour as copepods and cladocerans (Folt and Burns 1999).
+There was less evidence for homogenisation of rotifer abundance by the mixing devices (Figure 14), which can be attributed to the fact that rotifers do not show the same antipredator vertical migration behaviour as copepods and cladocerans (Folt and Burns 1999).

-In March 2015 there was the first major cyanobacterial bloom observed in Lake Rotoehu for a number of years.
+The March 2015 algal bloom was the first significant cyanobacterial bloom observed in Lake Rotoehu for a number of years.
 The bloom was likely facilitated by a release of nutrients in February 2015 following mixing after the prolonged period of thermal stratification during December 2014 and January 2015.
-Cyanobacteria can be highly buoyant through the production of gas vesicles (Reynolds and Walsby 1975).
+Cyanobacteria are able to regulate their buoyancy through the production of gas vesicles (Reynolds and Walsby 1975).
 This ability can lead to the formation of surface scums and cyanobacteria dominated communities in lake surface layers (Wetzel 2001).
-It was expected that these features would be disrupted locally by the vertical mixing produced by the Rotoehu mixing devices.
+It was expected that these features would be locally disrupted by the vertical mixing produced by the Rotoehu mixing devices.
 In comparison, freshwater diatom species are generally negatively-neutrally buoyant due to their siliceous frustules, resulting in greater abundance at or below the thermocline (Reynolds 1984).

-Evidence for homogenisation of algal abundance between the epilimnion and hypolimnion was not apparent during the early-mid stages of monitoring (November-February), and this may be related to the comparatively low algal abundances at the time.
-However, homogenisation of diatom and cyanobacteria distributions was apparent at operational mixing device locations during March-May when peak abundances occurred.
-Chlorophytes (green algae) were the only other abundant taxonomic group observed in Lake Rotoehu.
-While this group is generally considered to exhibit neutral buoyancy (Reynolds 1984), there was some evidence of increased homogenisation of abundance by the mixing device during the later period of monitoring.
+Evidence for homogenisation of algal abundance between the epilimnion and hypolimnion was not apparent during the early-mid stages of monitoring (November-February), this may be related to the comparatively low algal abundances at the time.
+However, homogenisations of diatom and cyanobacteria distributions were apparent at operational mixing device locations during March-May when peak abundances occurred.
+Chlorophyte (green algae) were the only other abundant taxonomic group observed in Lake Rotoehu.
+While this species is generally considered to exhibit neutral buoyancy (Reynolds 1984), there was some evidence of increased homogenisation of abundance by the mixing device during the later period of monitoring.

-Analysis of the plankton communities using Bray-Curtis similarity indices revealed no large differences in community composition between treatment and control sites (Figure 20A).
-However, community similarity was consistently lower between the epilimnion and hypolimnion at the treatment sites compared to the control site (Figure 20B).
+Analysis of the plankton communities using Bray-Curtis similarity indices revealed no large differences in community composition between treatment and control sites (Figure 19A).
+However, community similarity was consistently lower between the epilimnion and hypolimnion at the treatment sites compared to the control site (Figure 19B).
 This was unexpected as the mixing effect produced by the devices could be anticipated to homogenise the plankton community, increasing the community similarity between depths.
 Despite this, community similarity was comparable to that observed during previous monitoring from 2011 to 2014 (McBride et al. 2015).